 Have you ever gotten that mildly heartbreaking “Fix damaged SD card/ You may have to reformat it” message on your Android phone.
 I’ve seen it quite a few times on my Moto G3

 I don’t know if it’s the actual device that causes the error, my 32GB SD card or even Android itself.
 I’m starting to think that the green bot is to blame, because every time I’ve received the “SD card damaged” message on my Android phone, I’ve been able to put the “damaged” memory card in an old device, and it has worked just fine.
+Here’s how you hopefully can fix a broken SD card on Android without losing any precious data.

 Solution in one sentence: Put the SD card in another phone (Old Nokia Device) (or a memory card reader), connect it to your computer as a disk drive, run a Windows disk check on it, backup its contents and then put the memory card back in your Android phone